Vice-Chancellor and President

 Charles Darwin University

-Thank you to everyone involved in making this year’s program a success.
+Thank you to everyone whose passion and dedication made this year’s program an outstanding success.

 Professor Steve Rogers